holguinj/puppet-docs/source/background/ssl/public_key.markdown

 **Public key cryptography** is a family of algorithms and practices for encrypting and verifying information.

-The fundamental principle of public key crypto is that two participants can securely exchange (and verify) information _without sharing any secret key ahead of time._
+The fundamental principle of public key crypto is that two participants can securely exchange (and verify) information _without sharing any secret key ahead of time._ This allows novel applications that would be impossible with _symmetric cryptography,_ where all participants must have a copy of a shared secret key.

-In **symmetric cryptography,** both participants must each have a copy of a shared secret key, and anyone possessing that secret can listen in.
-In public key crypto, participants never share their secret keys.

 Key Pairs
 -----